 With a special relationship with Student Housing, Operations, and Planning, I help run the housing selection process, manage break applications, and strive to connect our office with what is going on in the halls.

-Currently, I work with our senior community in the Sunset and Brownstone Apartments, and I enjoy helping students gain independence, take ownership over their community, and learn about self-management during their final year on the Hill.
-Feel free to stop by my office or join me in the Slayter Union for lunch.
+Currently, I work with our communities on the North Quad, and I enjoy helping students gain independence, take ownership over their community, and learn about self-management.
+Feel free to stop by my office in the Curtis Community Center.
 I look forward to learning about you and what brought you to the Hill.

 - Lisko, D. & Wood, C (2019) “Start with Why: Using Storytelling to Guide Conflict Resolution.”
 OCPA Annual Conference